Rico Verhoeven: Professional boxing career

+Verhoeven vs. Usyk

+Verhoeven challenged Oleksandr Usyk for his WBC heavyweight title in Giza, Egypt, on 23 May 2026.
+Verhoeven lost by TKO in the 11th round due to a controversial stoppage by the referee.
+Going into the round, two judges scored the fight even 95–95, with the other judge scoring 96–94 in favor of Verhoeven.
+The following day, Verhoeven's team lodged a formal protest against the result, calling for an apology from the officials and an immediate rematch.
+A commission agreed the fight was stopped after the bell, and that Verhoeven showed no signs of confusion or disorientation after the stoppage, although they decided not to change the result of the fight.

 Professional mixed martial arts career

 Verhoeven made his MMA pro debut at RXF 20: Verhoeven vs. Bogutzki in Sibiu, Romania on 19 October 2015 defeating Viktor Bogutzki by TKO in the 1st round due to punches.
 Prior to his MMA debut he trained in San Jose, California at the American Kickboxing Academy, where he trained with fighters like Daniel Cormier and Jon Fitch.

 Fighting style

 Verhoeven is creative and focuses a lot on technicality.
 He has a wide arsenal of attacks, most notably his powerful low kicks, and a tight defense.
-He also worked closely with WBC and Lineal heavyweight world champion Tyson Fury, whom he credits with turning his jab into the highly effective weapon it is now.
+He also worked closely with former two-time heavyweight boxing world champion Tyson Fury, whom he credits with turning his jab into the highly effective weapon it is now.